rufousJr/warpwoofwimble/content/Criticism/divers-travel.md

 This flight fulfills at last the desire, first expressed in "Anecdotes", to go "where where the dew won't dry / [...] where the light won't bend."
 She is at lofty heights, in the perfect place for the philosophising heard throughout the final two tracks.
 Like Mitchell says in her concluding song: "And it made most people nervous / They just didn't want to know / What I was seeing in the refuge of the roads."[^8]

 And like that, I think we see clearly how beautifully the themes of each song on *Divers* dovetail.
 Look at the questions posed in "The Things I Say": "What happened to the man you were[...]?
 Did he die, or does that man endure, somewhere far away?"
-By the ending of the album, Newsom is that man: as flight attendant, she plunges to her death; yet she stands brave, and holds on through *Divers*' freewheeling conclusion, until the cycle begins again.
+By the ending of the album, Newsom is that man: as flight attendant, she plunges to her death; yet she stands brave, and holds on through *Divers*' freewheeling finale, until the cycle begins again.

 [batb]: http://allthebirds.tumblr.com/post/149510193303/delving-into-divers-the-title-song